-FIRE is pleased to announce that this week, Arizona State University (ASU) eliminated its unconstitutional speech code, earning it a coveted "green light" rating.
+TEMPE, Ariz., February 1, 2011—This week, Arizona State University (ASU) eliminated its unconstitutional speech code, earning a coveted "green light" rating from the Foundation for Individual Rights in Education (FIRE).
 While more than two-thirds of the nation’s colleges maintain policies that clearly and substantially restrict freedom of speech, ASU is now a proud exception, having revised a policy that unconstitutionally restricted the free speech of students and student organizations on campus.
-ASU, with a total enrollment of more than 60,000 students, is the largest university to have a "green light" rating.

-"Arizona State University should be commended for making this simple but important change to guarantee the First Amendment rights of its students.
-We hope that more colleges will follow its example and reform their codes to protect free speech."
+"Arizona State University should be commended for making this simple but important change to guarantee the First Amendment rights of its students," FIRE President Greg Lukianoff said.
+"We hope that more colleges will follow its example and reform their codes to protect free speech."

+FIRE first contacted ASU in September 2010 about its "Advertising and Posting" policy for student organizations.
+Because of its viewpoint restrictions, student groups taking unpopular views on controversial issues could easily have run afoul of the policy.
 In January, ASU General Counsel José Cárdenas notified FIRE that ASU would be revising the policy in light of FIRE’s concerns.
 The new policy, instead of stating that advertising must not include certain types of controversial expression, provides that campus postings "should be consistent with ASU’s policy of discouraging demeaning, sexual or discriminatory portrayal of individuals or groups."
 (Emphasis added.)

+ASU, with a total enrollment of more than 60,000 students, is the largest university to have a "green light" rating.
 Although only 14 schools have a "green light" rating, the list has grown in recent years.
-Both the University of Virginia and the The College of William & Mary recently eliminated their speech codes to earn green lights.
+Both the University of Virginia and The College of William & Mary recently eliminated their speech codes to earn green lights.